nairdrie/boo-bot/Readme.md

 1. Clone this repository to your local machine.
 2. Install the required Python packages by running `pip install -r requirements.txt` in your terminal or command prompt.
 3. Install FFmpeg from the link provided above.
+4. Install the Opus library (see link above) (e.g. sudo apt install libopus-dev on Ubuntu)
 4. Create a new file named `.env` in the root directory of the project.
 5. In the `.env` file, add the following lines: